brannerchinese/rc_study_plans/projects/current_and_postponed_tasks.rst

 To be done immediately
 ----------------------

-* [　] Write up VisidData decisions and set up documentation-notes repo.

 Upcoming
 --------

+VisiData
+^^^^^^^^

+* [　] Meet with Saul Pwanson to learn about current process-based testing workflow and then begin documenting it.
+* [　] Meet with Saul Pwanson to learn about coloring tools and then begin documenting them.
+* [　] Play with unit tests and document how to write them.
+* [　] Write fresh pull-requests on some of the small TODO items in the docstring commits.
+* [　] Clean up code in `addons` directory.
+Submit these as discrete pull-requests.
+* [Ｏ] Write up VisidData decisions and set up documentation-notes repo.

 IPython and Jupyter
 ^^^^^^^^^^^^^^^^^^^